 6. Share Your Story Publicly.
 Public education is the basis of most social change.
 Use your status as an "instant expert" to make presentations to schools, religious institutions, universities, businesses, volunteer clubs, and the media.

 7. Volunteer Locally.
 Recognize the similarities between the problems you found overseas and those in your own community.
 Apply the ideas and strategies you learned overseas to local issues.
 Get involved with a local school, health clinic, or refugee resettlement program.

 8. Research International Careers.
 There are almost endless types of international careers, so think about the kind of work that best matches your goals, skills, and personality.
 If you want to explore graduate schools, check out the Association of Professional Schools of International Affairs; 202-326-7828; [www.apsia.org].

 Remember, what you do when you return home may be more important than what you do while overseas.
 Your international work has just begun.
 Now go forth and change the world!

-ZAHARA HECKSCHER is the co-author of How to Live Your Dream of Volunteering Overseas (with Joseph Collins and Stefano DeZerega, Penguin Putnam, 2002), available at most bookstores or at www.volunteeroverseas.org.
-See Zahara Heckscher's bio for more information her work.
+ZAHARA HECKSCHER is the co-author of How to Live Your Dream of Volunteering Overseas (with Joseph Collins and Stefano DeZerega), available at www.volunteeroverseas.org.
+See Zahara Heckscher's bio for more information about her work.